Shippable/docs/sources/getting-started/byon-overview.md

 main_section: Getting started
-sub_section: Running builds on your own infrastructure
+sub_section: Using your own infrastructure

 #Running builds on your own infrastructure
 By default, all your builds run in build containers hosted on Shippable's infrastructure.